From Audacity Manual

 Your audio tracks are implicitly mixed whenever you click the Play button on Transport Toolbar or export audio.
 Mix and Render explicitly mixes down all selected tracks to a single mono or stereo track, rendering to the waveform all real-time transformations that had been applied (such as track gain, panning, amplitude envelopes or a change in project rate).
 The resulting track (called "Mix") replaces the selected tracks and is placed underneath any tracks that were not mixed and rendered.

-Like all tracks, the "Mix" track can be renamed using the Track Drop-Down Menu.
+Like all tracks, the "Mix" track can be renamed using the Audio Track Dropdown Menu.

 |If you try to mix two very loud tracks together, you may get clipping (it will sound like pops, clicks and noise).
 To avoid this, use the track gain controls to reduce the amplitude of all of your tracks before mixdown.
 See Mixing Audio Tracks for more details.|